-During the following March, 1868, I returned to Prescott, and as the men I had left were unwilling to remain longer, I made an application to General Devin (then commanding the district) for soldiers, representing that I could not secure an adequate force of men to protect the property.
-He could spare no soldiers, so I employed thirteen men, which were all I could obtain for that purpose, and left the mill in their charge.
-We had about eleven head of males and horses stolen by the Indians about this time, March 2, 1868, on the Hassayampa, while en route to Wickenburg.
-The Indian troubles new became so great that we could not carry on operations, and our only object was to guard the property from destruction.
-These men remained in charge until July 9, 1869, when a large force of Indians attacked the premises and burned the mill, store house, saw-mill, superintendent's house, boarding-house, blacksmith and carpenter shops, and stables, destroying the machinery, tools, and supplies, together with all of the books, papers, and accounts.
+During the following March, 1868, I returned to Prescott, and as the men I had let were unwilling to remain longer, I made an application to General Devin (then commanding the district) for soldiers, representing that I could not secure an adequa force of men to protect the property.
+He could spare no soldiers, so I employed the teen men, which were all I could obtain for that purpose, and left the mill in their harge.
+We had about eleven head of mules and horses stolen by the Indians about his time, March 2, 1868, on the Hassayampa, while en route to Wickenberg.
+The In-dian troubles now became so great that we could not carry on operations, and our only man troubles now became so great that we could not carry on operations, and our only object was to guard the property from destruction.
+These men remained in charge antil July 9, 1869, when a large force of Indians attacked the premises and burned the mill, store-house, saw-mill, superintendent's house, boarding-house, blacksmith and parpenter shops, and stables, destroying the machinery, tools, and supplies, together with all of the books, papers, and accounts.

 The expense incurred by the company up to this time had amounted to \$292,800.
-I was their general superintendent from the time of its organization up to the time of the destruction of the mill.
+I had no interest in the company, but was their general superintendent from the time of its organization up to the time of the destruction of the mill.